2022 Toronto Argonauts season

-The 2022 Toronto Argonauts season was the 64th season for the team in the Canadian Football League and their 149th year of existence.
+The 2022 Toronto Argonauts season was the 64th season for the team in the Canadian Football League (CFL) and their 149th year of existence.
 The Argonauts won the 109th Grey Cup over the Winnipeg Blue Bombers by a score of 24–23.
 This was the 18th time the Argonauts have won the championship, a league record.
 The Argonauts held their training camp on the campus of the University of Guelph in Guelph, Ontario.

 The 2022 CFL season was the second season for head coach Ryan Dinwiddie and the third season for Michael Clemons as general manager.

 Offseason

-CFL Global Draft
+CFL global draft

-The 2022 CFL Global Draft took place on May 3, 2022.
+The 2022 CFL global draft took place on May 3, 2022.
 With the format being a snake draft, the Argonauts selected fourth in the odd-numbered rounds and sixth in the even-numbered rounds.